 Tümlükden Nura" (From Darkness to Light) is the first indigenous gospel film for the 10 million unreached Turkmen people of Central Asia.
-This film is a 13-minute re-telling of Shohrat Piriyev overcoming his fear of the Sirat bridge.
+This 13-minute film tells the true story of Shohrat Piriyev overcoming his fear of the Sirat bridge.
 The Sirat bridge is the bridge that Islam describes "as thin as a razor and suspended over the fires of hell."

 Shohrat tried to draw near to God through religious ritual, yet God remained as distant as the stars.
 Glimmers of hope appeared when his brother-in-law told said he had found the “Straight Path,” the bridge to God.
 Shohrat struggled, but listened.
 He finally yielded his life when he heard Jesus speak Turkmen, through the JESUS film.
 Jesus said, "Come to me all you who are weary and heavy burdened and I will give you rest."
 More than 20 years have now passed and Shohrat stands strong in his faith.
 He has guided many from his village and his country to the Straight Path to God, becoming one of the fathers of the modern Turkmen Church.